Regardtj/Control-M-SaaS-File-Transfer/README.md

 <img width="190" alt="Screenshot 2020-11-09 at 19 20 16" src="https://user-images.githubusercontent.com/51226604/98586464-a0b1bc80-22c0-11eb-9cdf-a560754639be.png">

+# 6. Transfer SLA Management:

-6. The last job within the flow will be a normal SLA Management job template to act as a service monitoring job for the transfer flow. it is connected to 10/11 jobs so that the flow can also be manipulated with regards the critical path
+The last job within the flow will be a normal SLA Management job template to act as a service monitoring job for the transfer flow. it is connected to 10/11 jobs so that the flow can also be manipulated with regards the critical path

 Template: **zzz-mft-sla**